 One of the key strategies to correct this “crisis of stuff” entails mobilizing items across the ‘mixed rags’ market.
 These materials play an important role in achieving sustainability in the textile industry and this market responsibly works to reduce waste and re-direct waste from landfill.
 Old items become ‘new’ for alternative owners.
 Old items become ‘renewed’ and re-directed in their purpose.
 While the benefit might seem obvious for the environment, consumers might ask how this process benefits them.
 On the consumer end, involvement in the mixed rags market results in a tremendous amount of savings in terms of monetary resources — these items often come at a fraction of the cost that a new item in store or with the click of a computer button might come.

-At we are proud to work with large and small thrift store retailers, not-for-profit community based collectors, and even private collectors and consolidators, to responsibly sort and sell bales of clothing for a burgeoning mixed rag market audience.
+At Bank & Vogue we are proud to work with large and small thrift store retailers, not-for-profit community based collectors, and even private collectors and consolidators, to responsibly sort and sell bales of clothing for a burgeoning mixed rag market audience.
 Aside from providing our clientele with mixed rags, Bank & Vogue are also incredibly well known for our expertise and attention to packaging detail for mixed rag items.
-We provide clientele with export loads of loose rather than baled mixed rags — this packaging is generally a part of special orders that their suppliers produce.
+We provide clientele with export loads of loose rather than baled mixed rags — this packaging is generally a part of special orders that their sellers produce.
 Our team prioritizes providing their clientele with top notch mixed rags products all the while doing their part to address the environmental challenges of our day.